zdravkov/kendo-docs/getting-started/mobile/faq.md

 ## All platforms

+### Q: My icons are missing, replaced with strange symbols and my iOS back button doesn't look okay.
+What am I missing?

+A: Kendo UI Mobile stylesheets need the **images** subfolder to load the icon font and the back button mask.
+Please copy them over with your stylesheet(s).

 ### Q: I have a button with an onclick event attached, but the event doesn't fire every time?

 A: Due to issues with simultaneous handling of mouse and touch events on hybrid devices, Kendo UI Mobile has strict requirements for events.